-During the evaluation period, the Under-five Mortality Rate (U5MR) declined by 47.9% in the CEE/CIS and by 48.4% in the evaluation countries, outpacing the global trend in child mortality decline and creating good prospects for the MDG4 target (reduce child mortality) to be achieved.
+During the evaluation period, the Under-five Mortality Rate (U5MR) declined by 47.9% in the CEE/CIS and by 48.4% in the countries included in the scope of this evaluation, outpacing the global trend in child mortality decline and creating good prospects for the MDG4 target (reduce child mortality) to be achieved.
 This progress was greater in reducing deaths among children 1-59 months of age than for neonates, with reduction rates of 58% and 42% respectively.
-Due to the reductions achieved in IMR and U5MR, more than 193,000 children under five were saved in the evaluation countries during the period 2000-2013.
-At the same time there was a downward trend in the CEE/CIS for the incidence of Acute Respiratory Infections (ARI) and Diarrhoeal Diseases (DD), pneumonia and influenza.
+Linked to these results, there was a downward trend in the region in the incidence of Acute Respiratory Infections (ARI) and Diarrhoeal Diseases (DD), pneumonia and influenza.
 In the evaluation countries, the incidence of DD was reduced by 72% and acute respiratory infections, pneumonia and influenza by 55% for children under five.
-However, the trends in key indicators of child health prevalence rates-stunting and underweight--were less clear.
+However, trends with respect to malnutrition rates--stunting and underweight--were less clear.
 The trend was inconsistent for stunting prevalence, and it was impossible to establish the statistical significance of the slight decline observed in underweight prevalence.